ACLab-Bioinfo/aclab_website_1.3.1/_posts/2025-08-29-Farewell_Patrick.md

 ---
-title: Farewell to Patrick: Best Wishes on His New Journey at PolyU
+title: Farewell to Patrick - Best Wishes on His New Journey at PolyU
 last_modified_at: ""
 tags:
   - Farewell